CullenSharp/reading-notes/read_07.md

-# reading 07
+# Programming with Javascript

+----

 Notes from reading 07: Programming with Javascript (2.25.21)

-----

 ## how javascript makes the web interactive